 The Dorset Area of Outstanding Natural Beauty is a nationally important protected landscape, with vibrant communities and a wealth of wildlife and heritage.
 To help keep the AONB special, the Sustainable Development Fund was created and run by the Dorset AONB Partnership.
 You can apply for a grant from this fund for projects that will help care for this special area and the people who live and work in it.

-You can apply now for the 2018 allocation of funds.
-The closing date is 27 May 2018.
-Please feel free to contact Ian Rees at any time to discuss your proposal.
+You can apply now for the 2019 allocation of funds.
+The closing date is Friday 26th April 2019.
+You will be notified of the outcome in mid-May.
+Please feel free to contact Kate Townsend, AONB Project Support Officer at any time to discuss your proposal.

 What kinds of projects can be funded?